Islandora/documentation/docs/user-documentation/glossary.md

 ## Content type
 A general type of Node in [Drupal](#drupal).
 A content type defines a set of data [fields](#field) and how they are displayed.
 Content types are sub-types of [Nodes](#node), one of the [Drupal](#drupal) [Content entities](#content-entity).
 The default [Drupal](#drupal) Content types are 'Article' and 'Basic page'. _Islandora Defaults_ adds 'Repository Item' as a Content type, defining metadata fields typically used to describe digital resources.

+## Context
+A "if-this-then-that" configuration created using the Drupal [Context](https://www.drupal.org/project/context) contrib module.
+Islandora extends the capabilities of Context by adding custom Conditions, custom Reactions, and by evaluating context at specific times to allow Contexts to be used for derivatives, indexing, and display.

 ## Crayfish
 A collection of Islandora [microservices](#microservice).
 Some of the microservices are built specifically for use with a [Fedora](#fedora-repository-software) repository, while others are just for general use within Islandora.